Hassan1130/Hassan1130/README.md

 I’m a student at Premier University of Chattogram, majoring in Computer Science and Engineering (CSE).

 ### A little about me:
-- 🔭 I’m actively learning and exploring different fields in tech, currently focusing on Certified Ethical Hacking (CEH).
+- 🔭 I’m actively learning and exploring various fields in tech, with a current focus on Certified Ethical Hacking (CEH) and Cisco Certified Network Associate (CCNA).
 - 🌱 In my spare time, I like improving my knowledge in various programming areas.
-- 👯 I want to collaborate with Android app developers to work on exciting projects.
+- 👯 I'm interested in collaborating with Android app developers on exciting projects.
 - 💬 Feel free to ask me anything about:
   - Database Management Systems (DBMS)
   - Data Structures
   - Object-Oriented Programming (OOP)
+  - Certified Network Associate (CCNA)

 ### 📫 How to reach me:
 - **Email**: hassanmehedi347@gmail.com
+- **Mobile**: 01714311104

 ## Find Me 🌐
 <div class="gap-8 space-x-4">